vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 head = ni;
 } ,
 ```
-where head is head of linked list.
+where *head* variable is head of linked list.
 We can be define *insertItem()* or *deleteItem()* or other operation unless it do not conflict to "rewrite" operation.
 In considered case, it's posible.<br/>
 Infinitely large linked list is a non-standard element.
 Also, first item of list is a non-standard element